phillbaker/terraform-provider-elasticsearch/docs/index.md

 }
 ```

-The `host_override` flag will set the `Host` header of requests to Elasticsearch and the `ServerName` used for certificate validation.
+The `host_override` flag will set the `Host` header of requests to the cluster and the `ServerName` used for certificate validation.
 It is recommended to set this flag instead of `insecure = true`, which causes certificate validation to be skipped.
 Note that if both `host_override` and `insecure = true` are set, certificate validation will be skipped and the `Host` header will be overridden.